ajnipp/commerce/README.md

 # Commerce
-Web application created as part of Harvard's CS50W course.
+Web application that allows users to buy and sell items via online auction.
 It leverages several features of Django including Authentication, Models, Templates, and Forms.

 ## Use
 After logging in, users can add a listing to the auctions page.